The Federal Hot Lunch Program is operative at our school

 Free and reduced lunch applications are available to parents who qualify

 Prior to a new month, families will access our Boonli web site to make selection for the week or month prior to the deadline.
-The account will be charged for each of the designated days, even when the child is absent or missed lunch.
 A one time fee of $10 will be charged per family to set up the account.

 To register for an account – Visit Boonli.com.
 Our school code is SH244.